wasimoff/prototype/README.md

 This is the codebase for the result of my [Master's thesis "Opportunistic Distributed Computation Offloading using WebAssembly"](https://git.informatik.uni-hamburg.de/dos/teaching/theses/ma_anton_semjonov/thesis).
 It is a computation offloading platform which uses WebAssembly as its executable format and sends requests to participating browser clients through a central broker over WebTransport streams.

+The paper has been accepted on the [*LESS'24 (aka.
+STARLESS'24)](https://starless.iit.cnr.it/) that is co-located with the IEEE Percom'24.

 ### Essential roles

 The three essential roles **Broker**, Web**Provider** and **Client** can be found in their respective subdirectories.